Skip to main content

 RoleTax TreatmentChift API Handling

-SellerVAT exempttax_amount = 0, tax_rate = 0, use exonerated tax code
+SellerVAT exempttax_amount = 0, tax_rate = 0, use appropriate 0% tax code